petermp79/coding-challenges/cpp/readme.md

-These directories contains coding test source files.
+These directories contains coding chanllenges source files.
 Most of them derived from the works I did on leetcode site as practice for my interviews.
 I tried to document as best as I could so I can remember why I did what I did at a later time.